mozilla/source-map/README.md

 * `sourceMapConsumer`: The SourceMap to be applied.

 * `sourceFile`: Optional.
 The filename of the source file.
-  If omitted, sourceMapConsumer.file will be used.
+  If omitted, sourceMapConsumer.file will be used, if it exists.
+  Otherwise an error will be thrown.

 #### SourceMapGenerator.prototype.toString()